alfigrace/alfigrace/README.md

 - 📫 How to reach me ...
 --->

-Hi, aliens.
+Hi, explorers.
 I'm interested in ML, AI, Data Science, Robotics, and many other.
-Currently learning python by myself, so why don't we code together sometime?
+Currently learning python by myself, should we code together sometime?

 <!---
 <p align="left">